Dragorn421/oot-licensing/consents/index.md

 CrookedPoe          | https://github.com/CrookedPoe          | -
 L-P                 | https://github.com/L-P                 | yes to CC0 https://github.com/Dragorn421/oot-licensing/issues/1
 cmon-meow           | https://github.com/cmon-meow           | yes to CC0 https://github.com/Dragorn421/oot-licensing/issues/1

+Note this list is incomplete as it is based on the public repository history, and there were contributors before the repository was made public.
+*These contributors have privately agreed to CC0* and wish to remain anonymous.
+See the "private" folder for proofs of their agreement if they ever come out (proofs encrypted under their current GitHub username).